Best Mattress Foundations

 Overall Thoughts:

 Most bed frame shoppers often have to compromise between durable products and those within their budget, but the Amerisleep Platform Bed gives sleepers the best of both worlds.
-This bed frame will look right at home, irrespective of where you live or the unique type of decor you prefer.
+This bed frame will look right at home, irrespective of the type of decor you prefer.

-Many bed frames in the market tend to develop soft spots over time that can cause your mattress to sag.
+I’ve tested a few bed frames in the market that ended up developing soft spots after some time causing my mattress to sag.
 This can lead to faster mattress deterioration and even throw your spine out of alignment.
-Fortunately, that won't happen with the Amerisleep Platform Bed.
-Its slats are reinforced with center supports to keep sleepers sufficiently supported no matter how much they toss, turn, or move about the sleep surface.
+Fortunately, manufacturers say that the Amerisleep Platform Bed won’t soften as you use it, it’ll remain sturdy.
+They reinforced the slats with center supports to keep sleepers sufficiently supported no matter how much they toss, turn, or move about the sleep surface.

 What We Like